Guatemala: information for prospective students - Bienvenidos!

 Other sources of funding

-The Bachillerato is not sufficient for entry to undergraduate courses at York.
-You will need to take an additional course before being able to apply for an undergraduate course at York.
-This could be a recognised foundation course such as our Foundation Certificate programme at our International Pathway College, A levels, the International Baccalaureate or other equivalent qualification.
+If you're studying the Bachillerato you will need to take an additional course before being able to apply for an undergraduate course at York.
+This could be A levels, the International Baccalaureate or a recognised foundation programme.

 US High School curriculum